 We all know that you get after feeling a really soft sweater or blanket and thinking we just have to have one just like it.
 Well, with bamboo clothes that’s always the case!
 Bamboo clothes are soft to the touch, which is a characteristic all bamboo clothes have, even so-called lower quality brands.

 A lot of people will talk up fabrics like Egyptian cotton or silk, but those are usually much too expensive.
-One of the best qualities with bamboo clothes is that they’re inexpensive compared to these more “luxurious” fabrics and just as soft, if not softer!
+One of the best qualities of bamboo clothes is that they’re inexpensive compared to these more “luxurious” fabrics and just as soft, if not softer!